 Fortinet’s very bad, no good time with its FortiWeb suite of firewall products is continuing, with the second disclosure this week of an actively exploited vulnerability in the platform.

-CVE-2025-58034, disclosed by FortiGuard Labs on November 18, is a command injection vulnerability that could lead to an authenticated attacker executing malicious code via specifically crafted CLI commands or HTTP requests.
-The vulnerability has a CVSS score of 6.7, making it of Medium Severity, but that hardly counts with hackers already on the case.
+CVE-2025-58034, disclosed by FortiGuard Labs on 18 November, is a command injection vulnerability that could lead to an authenticated attacker executing malicious code via specifically crafted CLI commands or HTTP requests.
+The vulnerability has a CVSS score of 6.7, making it of medium severity, but that hardly counts with hackers already on the case.

-Fortinet said it has observed exploitation of the vulnerability in the wild, and the US Cybersecurity & Infrastructure Security Agency has already added the vulnerability to its Known Exploited Vulnerability Catalog.
+Fortinet said it has observed exploitation of the vulnerability in the wild, and the US Cybersecurity and Infrastructure Security Agency (CISA) has already added the vulnerability to its Known Exploited Vulnerabilities Catalog.

-“This type of vulnerability is a frequent attack vector for malicious cyber actors and poses significant risks to the federal enterprise,” CISA said in a November 18 advisory.
+“This type of vulnerability is a frequent attack vector for malicious cyber actors and poses significant risks to the federal enterprise,” CISA said in an 18 November advisory.

 The vulnerability impacts the following versions: